-Muslim or Pakistani population, and emphasises that there is "a feeling of injustice from members of these groups that they are under suspicion, that having lots of members from these communities in the party is regarded as a bad thing".414
+injustice from members of these groups that they are under suspicion, that having lots of members from these communities in the party is regarded as a bad thing".

-Islamophobia in politics is also characterised by discourse which is divisive, fuels hate and promotes hatred and fear of Muslims.
+politics Islamophobia in is also characterised by discourse which is divisive, fuels hate and promotes hatred and fear of Muslims.
 The dog-whistle politics displayed during the London mayoral election against Sadiq Khan, where he was branded an "extremist" by opponent Zac Goldsmith was arguably the most high-profile example of what is a regular experience for Muslims participating in electoral politics.
 Coming from the political establishment and being led by senior CCHQ officials gave the episode an added gravity.
-In the eyes of Muslims, it translated fundamentally into a message that the Muslim community may be accomplished in their education and professional careers, but they will never be fully accepted into mainstream society.
-Seeing high-profile Muslim politicians being subjected to a vilification campaign with racial and Islamophobic undertones reaffirmed the feeling of disillusionment with the political process that many Muslims felt, and has undoubtedly negatively impacted the aspirations of young Muslims in pursuing public office.
+In the eyes of Muslims, it translated fundamentally into a message that the Muslim community may be accomplished in their education and professional careers, but they will never be fully accepted into mainstream Seeing high-profile Muslim society. politicians being subjected to a vilification campaign with racial and Islamophobic undertones reaffirmed the feeling of disillusionment with the political process that many Muslims felt, and undoubtedly negatively impacted the aspirations of young Muslims in pursuing public office.